-For a custom implementation of the Bean interface defined in Section 11.1, "The Bean interface", or InjectionTarget, defined in Section 11.2, "The Producer and InjectionTarget interfaces", the container calls getInjectionPoints() to determine the set of injection points.
+For a custom implementation of the Bean interface defined in Section 11.1, "The Bean interface", the container calls get-InjectionPoints() to determine the set of injection points.

 5.3.2.
 Legal injection point types

 Any legal bean type, as defined in Section 2.2.1, "Legal bean types" may be the required type of an injection point.
 Furthermore, the required type of an injection point may contain a wildcard type parameter.
 However, a type variable is not a legal injection point type.